 Ah, teff.
 You’re a lifesaver.
 Without you, I wouldn’t have been able to make teff banana muffins today.
 I wouldn’t have had healthy uni snacks for the week and had to spend big on campus instead.
 Not only did you avert an epic kitchen and budget crisis, you also pack a punch with your incredible health benefits.
 Teff ticks all the boxes – high fibre, high protein, high in micronutrients.
 It also makes for a great gluten free flour replacement.
 A one to one flour replacement!
 Now that is certainly an achievement.

 Besides bundling up all the benefits teff has to offer in a delicious single-serve, these one bowl muffins are vegan, gluten free and made with plenty of other better-for-you wholefoods.
 There’s oats and coconut sugar to lower GI, and bananas for flavour and sweetness.
+I buy my teff flour in bulk from Sprout Market, which is a fabulous online health foods marketplace.
+Get 20% off your order by signing up with this link.

 Why else do these make the perfect student-snack?
 It’s a small batch recipe!
 I’m not sure about the rest of you living the student life, but I am allocated a very very measly amount of fridge and freezer space.
 Whilst I would like to bake my heart away, I simply don’t have anywhere to store my goods!